zenvia/zenvia-openapi-spec/spec/tags/whatsapp.md

 * Sender: is the phone number of contact

 In API the sender is the field `from` and the receiver is the field `to` of message object.

+## Type of Messages

+* **Template Message**

+**What's the template message?**

+Message templates are common reusable message formats that may be sent by a company.
+Companies should use message templates to send notifications to customers.

+This allows a company to send only the template identifier along with the appropriate parameters, rather than all of the message content.

+**How can purchase a new template of whatsapp?**

+If you already have a whatsapp business account just send email to: *whatsapp@zenvia.com*

+* **Session Message**

+**What's session message and how it works?**

+WhatsApp Session messages are any messages sent and received in response to a user-initiated message to your application.
+A messaging session starts when a user sends your application a message and lasts for 24 hours from the most recently received message.
+You can wait for users to message your app, or you can send a Template Message to invite the user to respond.
+Billing is for messages trafficked (sent and received).